DanDaika/Spotify_Api_Testing/README.md

 SETUP TO RUN TESTS
 ------------------
 1. From Tests folder get the desired POSTMAN collection
-2. Start POSTMAN and run once the following collection 'Get the CODE, the TOKEN and the REFRESH TOKEN'.Make sure you have the 'Spotify_API_Template' environment and that you have all the variables from the environment filled in.
+2. Start POSTMAN and run once the following collection 'Get the CODE, the TOKEN and the REFRESH TOKEN'.Make sure you have the 'Spotify_API_Template' environment and that you have all the variables from the environment filled in
-If you have missing variables please read the SETUP steps above.
+If you have missing variables please read the SETUP steps above
 3. Import the collection you want to test
-4. Run the collection you want to test.
+4. Run the collection you want to test
-5. When using the POSTMAN Runner make sure you have the following settings:
+5. When using the POSTMAN Runner make sure you have the following settings in it:
 	- Select the correct environment
 	- 'Keep variables values' checked
 	- 'Save cookies after collection run' checked